Van Lanschot Kempen: Het Lanschotje

 After the unification of the Netherlands with Belgium and the proclamation of the Kingdom of the Netherlands in 1815, a new regulation of the monetary system had to be established.
 The large monetisation project that was planned only commenced in 1821/1822.
 As a result, there was a shortage of small change coins.
 Several people, mostly traders, looked for a temporary solution (outside the government) to circulate small coins themselves.
 They ordered large quantities of copper coins from Germany and brought them to the Kingdom.
 The Utrecht grocer, Bleyenstein, was the first to introduce this to the market.
 These coins were also put into circulation by partner Franciscus van Lanschot.
 The coin was given various nicknames: het Lanschotje, het Bossche duit or Bleyensteinse duit.

 Offices

 Van Lanschot Kempen is headquartered in 's-Hertogenbosch, Hooge Steenweg 29.
 In addition, head office employees work in two other buildings in 's-Hertogenbosch in the Paleiskwartier district, and in the World Trade Center (Amsterdam).

 Private Banking has offices and client reception locations in most large cities in the Netherlands and Belgium.
-Furthermore, Private Banking has offices in Zurch and Geneva, Switzerland.
-Kempen has offices in Amsterdam, Antwerp, London, New York and Paris.
+Furthermore, Private Banking has offices in Zurich and Geneva, Switzerland.
+Investment Management has offices in Amsterdam, London and Paris, and Investment Banking has offices in Amsterdam, Antwerp, Zurich and New York.

 Sponsorship

-Van Lanschot's sponsorship aims to help preserve Dutch cultural heritage.
-The bank is sponsor of the Van Gogh Museum in Amsterdam and the Van Lanschot Kempen Kunstprijs, an art prize for artists in the Benelux.
-Furthermore, Van Lanschot is head sponsor of The Royal Concertgebouw in Amsterdam.
+Van Lanschot Kempen's sponsorship aims to help preserve Dutch cultural heritage.
+It includes the Van Gogh Museum in Amsterdam.
+Furthermore, Van Lanschot Kempen is head sponsor of The Royal Concertgebouw in Amsterdam.

+The company also supports sustainability initiatives being the main partner of the Dutch foundation Stukje Natuur.